The Anthropic Principle:

 Sunshine warms our bodies and grows our food.
 But why do we have sunshine?
 It occurs because natural processes — which depend on the mass of particles, conversion of mass to energy (e = mcc), rate of nuclear reactions, and sizes of nuclear and gravitational forces — are "just right" to produce a balance between opposing forces.
 One force pulls the sun's fiery atmosphere inward, while others push it outward, in a cosmic tug-of-war lasting billions of years.

 An amazing discovery of scientists, in recent decades, is that many properties of the universe are "just right" for life.
-Most scientists are convinced that the fine-tuning constraints on a life-allowing universe are very tight because small changes would make the existence of intelligent life impossible, and that the probability of a universe having these properties (fine tuned to be "just right for life") is extremely low.
+Most scientists are convinced that the fine-tuning constraints on a universe that allows life or produces life are very tight because small changes would make the existence of life impossible, and that the probability of a universe having these properties (fine tuned to be "just right for life") is extremely low.

 TWO THEORIES claim to explain why our universe is what it is:

 Scientists have analyzed the probability of a universe capable of supporting life-forms that are intelligent, and have estimated the odds to be extremely low.
 If there is only one universe, and it was not designed for life, we must conclude that we are extremely lucky.
-But if, as proposed in a Multiverse Theory, we live in a multiverse containing an immense number of universes, and if there enough universes and if their properties are distributed across a wide range, the odds would favor having at least one universe with intelligent life.
-Basically, a multiverse provides a way to beat the odds.
+But if we live in a multiverse containing an immense number of universes, then (if the universes are numerous enough, and if their properties are distributed across a wide enough range so it's a diverse multiverse) the odds would favor having at least one universe with intelligent life.
+Basically, a diverse multiverse provides a way to beat the odds and thus decrease the logical support for design-claims.

 The Anthropic Principle (with or without Intelligent Design of Observers)

 Perhaps we should just say "so what?" because if we are observing a universe, it obviously must have properties that allow our existence.
-This anthropic principle — which states that because humans exist, we must observe a universe consistent with our existence (due to anthropic selection, thus the anthropic selection principle) — is logically valid, and is compatible with either the presence or absence of a designer, so it doesn't favor either of the two theories. {definition of anthropic principle — in four versions}
+This anthropic principle — which states that because humans exist, we MUST observe a universe consistent with our existence (due to the anthropic selection effect for the type of universe-properties we can observe) — is logically valid, and is compatible with either design or non-design so it doesn't favor either possibility.
+This neutrality, with no logical support for intelligent design or against it, occurs because the anthropic principle does not explain WHY our universe is fine-tuned for life.
+But the anthropic principle might imply two selection effects: in addition to restricting WHAT we can observe in our universe, in a multiverse it might explain WHERE fine tuning is observed.
+And beating the odds might explain WHY we see fine tuning. definition of anthropic principle — in four versions ! }

 Robin Collins explains why "even if a ‘many-universes generator’ exists it seems to need to be well designed" in order to produce a multitude of universes with widely varying properties.
 If this is true, the two most plausible theories are: • one universe that was intelligently designed, or • a multiverse (with many universes) that was intelligently designed.
 But if you think a multiverse does not need to be designed, an undesigned multiverse is a plausible theory.